Published: January 13, 2020

 However, it was quite a tricky technical task right from the start.
-Full implementation would require building an actual hardware infrastructure, integration with different computer and mobile platforms, etc. All in all, it would take months to develop a product that no one may actually want.
+Full implementation would require building an actual hardware infrastructure, integration with different computer and mobile platforms (iOS and Android), etc. All in all, it would take months to develop a product that no one may actually want.
 That was something he couldn’t afford to build on his own.

 Houston then applied to Y Combinator.
 Despite his idea was appreciated, to get into the accelerator he needed a co-founder.
 Drew said that finding one was like a shotgun wedding: “It was sort of like getting married on the first or second date”.

 Interesting fact: you can check Drew Houston’s application for Y Combinator here.

 The future co-founder reached out to him after seeing Dropbox’s demo and after a 2-hour сonversation, he became a part of the team.

 Then the guys got noticed by Michael Moritz, Sequoia Capital’s chairman, and received $1.2 million for further development.
 In a year they publicly launched the product and that’s when one of the most prominent moments in Dropbox’s history happened.